Notes on Glycerin

 Active ingredients are highly potent and designed to penetrate deep into the skin where they stimulate different responses at a cellular level.
 As effective as they are, active ingredients have the potential to cause irritation and sensitisation, so it is important to incorporate them into your routine with consideration for your skin’s natural barrier function. […]

-Notes on LED Phototherapy
+Notes on LED light therapy

 For a dewy, radiant, lit-from-within glow, LED light therapy should be on the top of your skincare to-do list.
 I’ve been using this technology for years both on my clients and myself due to its ability to elevate, illuminate and rejuvenate any complexion with zero discomfort or downtime.
 Light Emitting Diode (LED) Phototherapy is a […]